 We know you’re a busy person and that spending too much time looking for the best will most likely impact your work.

-So we took the time to scour through as many compact circular saws we were able to get our hands on, and tested them to know which ones were the best in quality and which ones were not.
+So we took the time to scour through as many compact circular and mini saws we were able to get our hands on, and tested them to know which ones were the best in quality and which ones were not.

 This article will give you a list of our top 5 compact circular saws based on careful deliberation and hours of product testing and research.